Top Livin Limited ACN 600 787 513 (‘Livin’)

 Our services are not directed at, nor do we knowingly collect any information from persons under the age of 13.

 You may access the personal information we hold about you, upon making a written request.
 We will respond to your request within a reasonable period.
 We take all reasonable steps to ensure that the personal information we hold, use and disclose is accurate, complete and up to date.
+We may charge you a reasonable fee for processing your request (but not for making the request for access).

 We may decline a request for access to personal information in circumstances prescribed by the Privacy Act, and if we do, we will give you a written notice that sets out the reasons for the refusal (unless it would be unreasonable to provide those reasons).